 Head Chef Jobs in USA with Visa Sponsorship

-Head chef positions qualify for H-1B sponsorship when they require specialized culinary skills and a bachelor's degree in culinary arts, hospitality management, or related field.
+Head chef positions qualify for H-1B visa sponsorship when they require specialized culinary skills and a bachelor's degree in culinary arts, hospitality management, or related field.
 Many high-end restaurants, hotels, and resort chains sponsor international head chefs who demonstrate extraordinary culinary expertise and leadership experience.
 For detailed occupation requirements, see the O*NET profile.

 See All Head Chef Jobs